You’ve got questions, we’ve got answers

 HIV-1 attacks the body’s immune system and, if left untreated over time, can cause AIDS (Acquired Immune Deficiency Syndrome).

 What is DELSTRIGO?

-DELSTRIGO is a complete, one-pill prescription HIV medicine used to treat human immunodeficiency virus-1 (HIV-1) infection in adults who have not received HIV-1 medicines in the past, or to replace their current HIV-1 medicines for people whose healthcare provider determines that they meet certain requirements.
+DELSTRIGO (pronounced “del-STREE-go”) is a complete, one-pill prescription HIV-1 medicine used to treat human immunodeficiency virus-1 (HIV-1) infection in adults who have not received HIV-1 medicines in the past, or to replace their current HIV-1 medicines for people whose health care provider determines that they meet certain requirements.
 HIV-1 is the virus that causes AIDS.

-DELSTRIGO can cause serious side effects, including: worsening of hepatitis B virus (HBV).
+DELSTRIGO can cause serious side effects, including worsening of hepatitis B virus (HBV).
 If you have both HIV-1 and HBV and stop taking DELSTRIGO, your HBV may suddenly get worse.
-Do not stop taking DELSTRIGO without first talking to your healthcare provider, as they will need to monitor your health.
-Your doctor should test you for HBV infection before you start treatment with DELSTRIGO.
+Do not stop taking DELSTRIGO without first talking to your health care provider, as they will need to monitor your health.
+Your health care provider should test you for HBV infection before you start treatment with DELSTRIGO.

 In a study, the most common side effects were: dizziness 7%, nausea 5%, and abnormal dreams 5%.

 DELSTRIGO may also cause serious side effects, including:

 - New or worse kidney problems, including kidney failure.
 Your health care provider should do blood and urine (pee) tests to check your kidneys before you start and during treatment.
 They may tell you to stop taking DELSTRIGO if you develop new or worsening kidney problems.

 - Bone problems, such as bone pain and softening or thinning (which may lead to fractures) in some people who take DELSTRIGO.
 Your health care provider may need to do tests to check your bones.